zixuanhe606/zixuanhe606.github.io/_pages/about.md

 I am a Research Data Analyst at the Johns Hopkins University School of Public Health, working with Dr. [Jing Sun](https://publichealth.jhu.edu/faculty/3744/jing-sun) on infectious disease and long-term health outcomes.
 I recently completed my ScM in Epidemiology (General Epidemiology and Methodology track) at the Johns Hopkins Bloomberg School of Public Health, where my thesis, advised by Dr. [Jung-Im Shin](https://publichealth.jhu.edu/faculty/3750/jung-im-shin), examined potential overtreatment of diabetes in older adults after a dementia diagnosis using real-world electronic health record (EHR) data.
 I earned a Bachelor of Medicine in Preventive Medicine and a BA in Medical English at Chongqing Medical University.

-My research centers on pharmacoepidemiology, chronic disease, HIV, and aging.
-Across aging, minority, and HIV-affected populations, I use real-world data—especially electronic health records (EHRs)—to study medication use, disease progression, multimorbidity, and long-term health outcomes.I have also worked with Dr. [Junxin Li](https://nursing.jhu.edu/faculty-research/faculty/directory/junxin-li/) on environmental exposures, sleep, and dementia risk, and with Dr. [Meghan Davis](https://publichealth.jhu.edu/faculty/3059/meghan-frost-davis) and Dr. [Sharmaine Miller](https://scholar.google.com/citations?user=8oBKF7MAAAAJ&hl=en) on the Minority Pet-Owner Health Project.
+My research centers on pharmacoepidemiology and real-world evidence: building careful observational cohorts and applying causal-inference, survival, and competing-risks methods.
+I am especially interested in chronic disease &mdash; particularly diabetes and cardiovascular&ndash;kidney&ndash;metabolic (CKM) syndrome &mdash; and how it intersects with aging and cognition.
+I have also worked with Dr. [Junxin Li](https://nursing.jhu.edu/faculty-research/faculty/directory/junxin-li/) on environmental exposures, sleep, and dementia risk, and with Dr. [Meghan Davis](https://publichealth.jhu.edu/faculty/3059/meghan-frost-davis) and Dr. [Sharmaine Miller](https://scholar.google.com/citations?user=8oBKF7MAAAAJ&hl=en) on the Minority Pet-Owner Health Project.

 Full list of publications on my [Google Scholar](https://scholar.google.com/citations?user=kYO1t_8AAAAJ) profile.

 <span class='anchor' id='news'></span>

 # 🔥 News
-- *2026.06*: Joined Dr. Jing Sun's group as a Research Data Analyst at Johns Hopkins.
+- *2026.06*: Joined Dr. Jing Sun's group as a full-time Research Data Analyst at Johns Hopkins.
 - *2026.05*: Graduated with an ScM in Epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 - *2026.03*: Poster at the AHA Epidemiology and Prevention \| Lifestyle and Cardiometabolic Health Scientific Sessions, Boston &mdash; "Potential overtreatment of older adults with diabetes and dementia: a real-world study."
 - *2026.01*: Co-first-author paper on depressive and insomnia symptoms and dementia published in *Journal of Affective Disorders*.